kaankaraoglu/pong-rs/README.md

 # 🧶 pong-rs

 **Pong-rs is a simple game written in Rust using the [ggez](https://github.com/ggez/ggez) library.
-Personal project to learn Rust and core game development concepts.**
+It's a personal project to learn Rust and core game development concepts.**

 </div>